-Initiative: Eyesores and Dilapidated Structures Was this non-tax initiative a part of your original plan application $\square$ or a plan amendment $\square$ ?
-Has the ordinance(s) needed to implement this initiative been enacted? $\square$ Yes $\square$ No If yes, when was the ordinance enacted?
+Initiative: Eyesores and Dilapidated Structures Was this non-tax initiative a part of your original plan application \blacksquare or a plan amendment \square ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☐ No If yes, when was the ordinance enacted?
 November 20, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 We have compiled a list of the eyesores and dilapidated structures and have implemented a registration fee for the vacant structures.
-We have demolished 3 dilapidated structures with this ordinance and initiated 71 property investigations.
+We have demolished 3 dilapidated structures with this ordinance and initiated 65 property investigations.
+We have sent our numerous abandoned property registration forms as well.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-N/A
+This process has been much more difficult as it related to getting building owners to cooperate and comply with our ordinances, many see it as an infringement on their personal property rights, but we continue to explain this is about public health and safety of our community and our citizens.
+Again, our goal is not to issue fines and fees, but to clean up our community.
+The process can drag out in court for months or even years, however we still believe pursuing these initiatives are well worth it in the end for the betterment of our community and our citizens.